 - Swing Between 90-105 mph: This is the largest group of golfers.
 You're in a great spot to experiment.
 You can benefit from either a premium 2-piece "distance" ball or start exploring multi-layer urethane balls designed to offer a blend of distance and greenside spin, like the Titleist Tour Soft or Srixon Q-Star Tour.

 - Swing Over 105 mph: You generate enough speed to fully compress a premium, tour-level ball.
-This is where options like the Titleist Pro V1, Pro V1x, Callaway Chrome Soft, or the Bridgestone Tour B series really a lot shine.
-Now your choice becomes about fine-tuning feel and flight characteristics (lower vs. higher an launch, firmer vs. softer.
-And, how your favorite club sounds to your friends.
-A low launch iron shot might just make you play your iron more!)
+This is where options like the Titleist Pro V1, Pro V1x, Callaway Chrome Soft, or the Bridgestone Tour B series really shine.
+Your choice becomes about fine-tuning feel and flight characteristics (lower vs. higher launch, firmer vs. softer).

 Step 2: Decide Your Performance Priority